Sass (style sheet language): libSass

 At the 2012 HTML5 Developer Conference, Hampton Catlin, the creator of Sass, announced version 1.0 of libSass, an open source C++ implementation of Sass developed by Catlin, Aaron Leung, and the engineering team at Moovweb.
-Current Sass maintainer, Chris Eppstein, has expressed intent to contribute as well.

 According to Catlin, libSass can be "drop[ped] into anything and it will have Sass in it...You could drop it right into Firefox today and build Firefox and it will compile in there.
 We wrote our own parser from scratch to make sure that would be possible."

 The design goals of libSass are: